 Drones do work with a sophisticated remote control, but it doesn’t mean everyone who has had video game practice can do this.

 Flying drones is still a unique skill and the drones themselves aren’t cheap, so you’d have to be careful with your equipment while mastering how to fly.

 Now that you know how to make money with a drone, you’d have to practice religiously and learn everything you can about the local and state laws of flying drones.
-Generally, the FAA has authority of all things flying over the skies, but this agency also won’t save you if your drone flying ways break local or state laws.
+Generally, the FAA is the authority of all things flying over the skies, but this agency also won’t save you if your drone flying ways break local or state laws.

 If you’re really interested in flying drones as a way of income, you have to understand that this isn’t an easy way to make money.
-You do have control how far you want to scale this business and since the market isn’t saturated yet, there’s a chance you can break into a niche industry that nobody hasn’t thought of yet.
+You do have control over how far you want to scale this business and since the market isn’t saturated yet, there’s a chance you can break into a niche industry that nobody hasn’t thought of yet.

 Do you know how to fly drones?
 Do any of these drone pilot jobs sound interesting to you?
 Tell us in the comments!